Hamster vs. Mouse: Differences Explained (With Pictures)

 Training and Exercise

-Since mice dislike being held and handled, they donโt take as well to training as hamsters do.
+Since mice dislike being held and handled, they anecdotally don’t take as well to training as hamsters do.
 However, a mouse that is conditioned for handling as a baby may learn basic tricks and learn to enjoy being handled occasionally.
-Mice tend to bite when someone tries to handle them when they donโt want to be touched.
+Mice tend to bite when someone tries to handle them when they don’t want to be touched.

-As for exercise, mice require more of it than hamsters do, but they can usually take care of their own exercise needs, just like hamsters can.
-Since they have a higher exercise need, they should have a bigger habitat and a bigger exercise wheel than a hamster.
+As for exercise, mice require plenty of it, but they can usually take care of their own exercise needs, just like hamsters can.
+Since they have a high exercise need, they should have a large habitat and an appropriately sized exercise wheel (much like a hamster).

 Health & Care

-Mice are typically healthy animals that are easy to care for as time goes on.
-However, they are prone to developing tumors as they age, so itโs important to keep an eye out for lumps and bumps on the body.
-These animals should eat grains and veggies as their main diet.
-Rodent pellets that are fortified with all the vitamins, minerals, and proteins that a mouse needs for optimal health can be found at most pet stores.
+Rodent pellets made specifically for mice that are fortified with all the vitamins, minerals, and proteins that a mouse needs for optimal health can be found at most pet stores.
 Like all animals, mice require access to fresh, clean water at all times.

 Suitable For: